epixinvites/epixinvites.github.io/arch.md

 `useradd -m -g users -G wheel,sudo -s your-username` to add a user which can use the `sudo` command.
 It seriously not recommended to use a root account as your everyday use, its really dangerous so you have been warned.

 `passwd your-username` to set the password for the user you're going to use for your everyday use.
 You should also run `xdg-user-dirs-update` after your reboot to generate the default folders for your home directory.

+### Kernels
+There are multiple kernels in Arch, and I'm covering the 4 main ones only.

+ - `linux` kernel, which is the default kernel that comes with the Arch installation
+ - `linux-hardened` kernel, a kernel focused more on security
+ - `linux-lts` kernel, which as the name indicates, its a long term support kernel, best for those people who doesn't like living on the bleeding edge
+ - `linux-zen` kernel, I'm also confused about what advantages it gives

 ### Setting up the GUI
 Now, you have finished installing the whole Arch OS, I hope its working still fine.
 But before you reboot into your actual OS, I recommend you to install a display manager and a windows manager.